devmount/SongDrive/README.md

 ---

 SongDrive is completely free to use.
-If you enjoy it, please consider [donating via Paypal](https://paypal.me/devmount) for further development. :green_heart:
+If it's useful for you and you enjoy it, please consider [donating via Paypal](https://paypal.me/devmount) for further development. :green_heart: